krokoreit/spArgValidatorPy/README.md

 - max_value
   Optional upper limit to validate var_name's value against.
 - strict
   Optional setting to allow only integers as var_name's value, when set to True.
-The default is validation in non-strict mode, which allowes string representations of an integer (e.g. "220").
+The default is validation in non-strict mode, which allows string representations of an integer (e.g. "220").
 - default
   Optional setting for an integer default value.
 This avoids an exception being raised in case var_name's value fails validation and this default value is returned instead.
 - return_limits